-If a mortgage loan is reamortized, the fixed monthly principal payment on the loan is adjusted, causing a change in the amount of interest paid by the borrower and a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
-The mortgage loan will continue to have a balloon payment at maturity.
-For a further discussion of the consequences of the reamortization of principal, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your yield."
+If a mortgage loan is reamortized, the monthly payment amount on the loan is adjusted to an amount sufficient to pay the then-remaining principal balance of the loan, together with interest at the then-applicable rate, in equal monthly payments of principal and interest over an amortization period that is determined at that time.
+If a reamortization occurs, the monthly principal and interest payment may be changed, causing a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
+If, as is usually the case, the remaining loan term is shorter than the applicable amortization period, the mortgage loan will have a balloon payment at maturity.
+For a further discussion of the consequences of the reamortization of principal, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your yield."